Skip to content

 • Clinical-correctness failures.
 The agent recommends a wrong treatment, misses a contraindication, or generates an inappropriate diagnostic suggestion.
 The OWASP agentic AI threat class 5 (cascading hallucination) is the primary failure mode; condition 4’s drift monitoring is the primary control.

 • Discrimination failures.
 The agent’s recommendations vary across patient demographics for medically-irrelevant reasons.
-The OCR’s 340% complaint spike is concentrated here.
+The 45 CFR 92.210 duty to identify discriminatory decision-support tools is concentrated here.
 Audit substrate readiness is the primary defensive posture.

 • Accountability failures.
 When the agent’s recommendation contributes to patient harm, the question of who is responsible (the agent vendor, the covered entity, the prescribing clinician) is unsettled.
 The Air Canada doctrine (claim AM-044) implies the covered entity bears responsibility for representations made by its agent, with vendor recourse limited by contract.